Honor Court Constitution

-The purpose of the Honor Court will be to uphold Hamilton standards of academic honesty and to ensure protection of students' rights in questions of alleged violations of the Hamilton College Honor Code.
+The purpose of the Honor Court is to uphold Hamilton community standards of academic honesty and to ensure protection of students' rights in questions of alleged violations of the Hamilton College Honor Code.

-If there is a vacancy on the Court during the academic year the Court will publish notice of the vacancy in two all-campus email messages and one issue of the Spectator and will elect by a majority vote a substitute Court member from among the names of interested and qualified persons responding to the notice.
+If there is a vacancy on the Court during a semester the Court will publish notice of the vacancy and will elect, by a majority vote, an interim Court member from among the names of interested and qualified persons responding to the notice.
 The interim Court member will serve the remainder of that semester and can be selected by the Court at the beginning of the following semester to serve for a two-semester term with a two-term limit.

 All members of the Court will be invited to every Court hearing.
 A quorum of the Court will consist of six voting members: five students and one faculty, plus the chair, who will not vote.
 If a quorum cannot be attained owing to disqualification of members for conflict of interest, the hearing must be scheduled at a time when it can be heard by the maximum number of Court members who are qualified to hear the complaint.
 In all other instances when a quorum is not attained, the hearing will be rescheduled, unless the parties assent in writing to going forward with the number of members currently present.